The Simpsons season 9: Reception

 On the other hand, some episodes of season 9 have largely been praised by critics and fans, including "The City of New York vs. Homer Simpson", which was included in Entertainment Weekly's top 25 list of Simpsons episodes in 2003, and in AskMen's top 10 list of Simpsons episodes in 2006.
 "The Cartridge Family" appeared in the Herald Sun's list of the show's top 20 episodes in 2007.
 Lisa Simpson's voice actress, Yeardley Smith, considers "Girly Edition" to be one of her favourite episodes, while Groening considers "Natural Born Kissers" to be one of his.
+A BBC News writer commented that "the common consensus is that The Simpsons golden era ended after season nine," while Tyler Wilson of Coeur d'Alene Press has referred to seasons one to nine as the show's "golden age."